Meraki16/D3Example/README.md

 This project shows a comparison between two possible scenarios (hot house vs. stabilized earth pathway) while focusing on the impacts a hot house scenario can have on the Earth's future.

-Access the project's preview [here](https://meraki16.github.io/ThePointOfNoReturn/Index.html).
+Access the project's preview [here](https://meraki16.github.io/ThePointOfNoReturn/Index.html) (online available on desktop).